whitelynx/dactyl-lynx-keyboard/README.md

 ### Printing
 Pregenerated STL files are available in the [things/](things/) directory.

 ### Wiring
 Masks for the flexible PCBs I used are available for the [left](resources/pcb-left.svg) and [right](resources/pcb-right.svg) side.

 A [very rough guide for the brave is here](guide/README.org#wiring) - It will be improved over time (**TODO**)!

 ## License

-Copyright © 2015 Matthew Adereth
+Copyright © 2015-2020 Matthew Adereth and David H. Bronke

 The source code for generating the models (everything excluding the [things/](things/) and [resources/](resources/) directories is distributed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](LICENSE).
 The generated models and PCB designs are distributed under the [Creative Commons Attribution-ShareAlike License Version 4.0](LICENSE-models).